mimblewimble/grin-rfcs/text/0000-deprecate-http-tx.md

 This reduces the overall number of transaction transport methods that need to be supported but requires that all services and wallets that previously only accepted/sent HTTP(S) transactions to upgrade at least to the version this RFC is implemented in to support their users.

-For the average user this means that to send or receive Grin they can use the Tor method or file exchange (potentially to be replaced with armored slates).
+For the average user this means that to send or receive Grin they can use the [Slatepack](https://github.com/mimblewimble/grin-rfcs/blob/master/text/0015-slatepack.md) method.
 It is no longer possible to send and receive Grin via the HTTP(S) method without custom configuration.

 For wallet developers, it is no longer necessary to be concerned about managing HTTP(S) endpoints.
-All transactions will be conducted via Tor or asynchronous exchange of armored slate strings or files.
+All transactions will be conducted via Tor or asynchronous exchange of armored slate strings with the Slatepack standard.
 It can no longer be assumed that the counterparty in the transaction supports HTTP(S).

 Previously, some services like exchanges _only_ supported HTTP(S) Grin transactions.
 This change impacts these services significantly.

-Tor is the closest replacement to HTTP(S), but for some services the use of Tor is unacceptable, not possible or not allowed.
-These services will will need to refactor the user flow to allow supporting file (potentially to be be replaced with armored slates) transactions instead, as the HTTP(S) method is no longer supported by default for `grin-wallet`.
+Slatepack with Tor is the closest replacement to HTTP(S), but for some services the use of Tor is unacceptable, not possible or not allowed.
+These services will will need to refactor the user flow to allow supporting manual copying and pasting of [Slatepack armored transaction messages](https://github.com/mimblewimble/grin-rfcs/blob/master/text/0015-slatepack.md#slatepackmessage) instead, as the HTTP(S) method is no longer supported by default for `grin-wallet`.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation